dandi/dandi-archive/doc/design/garbage-collection-1.md

 Orphaned data should not be cleaned up automatically, as they are likely a symptom of a bug.
 Instead, they should be investigated manually as they occur.
 There should be a scheduled job that runs and reports orphaned data somewhere, either throwing an exception to be reported in Sentry, or be saving some data somewhere to be displayed in the admin data dashboard.

+## ZarrArchives
+A `ZarrArchive` represents a single zarr file being stored at a specific prefix in S3.

+`ZarrArchives` may be large enough that deleting automatically may result in fairly catastrophic data loss, so no automatic garbage collection should be done.
+Instead, `ZarrArchives` that have not been modified in more than 30 days should be logged for manual review.

 # Implementation
 All of these garbage collection operations should be added to the `collect_garbage` script.